 This is actually where students draw a picture, or really, represent the problem with some kind of picture, table, array, or tally marks.
 Of course, concrete manipulatives are useful in this step and should be available to students who need to hold or manipulate items.

 And while we’re still on drawings, it’s important to point out that the drawings can simply be quick sketches, arrays, bars, lines, etc. Sometimes I have students who try to draw a masterpiece and become so absorbed in their drawing that they lose focus.

 Step 7: Determine if the problem is multi-step

-Then they need to actually solve the problem.
+Finally, students need to actually calculate and solve the problem.
 Use the operation that makes the most sense to the student.
 Sometimes they want to add, when they could be multiplying.
 Repeated addition isn’t as efficient, but a student can still arrive at the correct answer.